How Proper Planning Can Help Keep Your Project on Budget

 By adding an extra level of security to ensure designs are correct and expectations are clear, project’s won’t have to suffer from overruns due to corrective work in the construction phase.

 3. Not Planning for Change Orders

-Often in conjunction with design errors, change orders are another very common reason for cost overruns in construction projects.
+Often in conjunction with design errors, change orders are another very common reason for cost overruns in construction budgets.
 A change order occurs when an owner or contractor realizes that a design isn’t working or might try to introduce new specs, fixes, or requirements after initial models and budgets have been completed.
 Additional requirements will generally result in higher costs, which will obviously negate the original project budget.
 The additional time, manpower, and materials required to complete a new initiative may also have to be classified as a cost overrun if the improvements affect other aspects of the project.

 Consequently, changes can usually be best addressed in the contract phase, when a Change Order Provision can be added to specify procedures and budget needed, should a change occur.
 If it isn’t addressed ahead of time, contractors might increase their total cost of a contract up front in anticipation of changes or disputes could arise if they didn’t adequately plan for the overrun to begin with.

 If you use certain construction software, you may have the ability to simulate different solutions for scope changes, and budget accordingly in the preconstruction phase.
 Calculating different solutions ahead of time will be a much easier process, and you may be able to find a new level of functionality while reducing the number of extra resources used.
 Although scope changes may be necessary, they should be managed proactively and considered ahead of time to reduce the likelihood of cost overruns in construction projects.